Best gaming headsets for the ultimate experience

 Gaming headsets are one of the less-appreciated gadgets that make for a great gaming experience.
 If you’re playing multiplayer PS5 games and need to communicate with team members (or trash-talk opponents), you’ll need both solid audio sound quality and a crystal-clear microphone.
 Gaming headsets are also great for single-player games, as they can provide amazing sound quality without disturbing roommates or family.
 Heck, they can even be used for video chatting, something we’re all more familiar with.
 Finding the best gaming headset may look tricky, but we’ve got some tips that should help you with the task.

-- Best gaming headset—wired: HyperX Cloud Alpha S – PC Gaming Headset
+- Best wired gaming headset: HyperX Cloud Alpha S – PC Gaming Headset

-- Best gaming headset—wireless: SteelSeries Arctis 1 Wireless Gaming Headset
+- Best wireless gaming headset: SteelSeries Arctis 1 Wireless Gaming Headset

-- Best gaming headset with universal compatibility: Razer BlackShark V2 X Gaming Headset
+- Best with universal compatibility: Razer BlackShark V2 X Gaming Headset

-- Best gaming headset for customizability and comfort: ASTRO Gaming A50
+- Best for customizability and comfort: ASTRO Gaming A50

 - Best gaming headset microphone: Corsair Virtuoso RGB Wireless SE Gaming Headset

-- Best budget gaming headsets under $50: Razer Kraken X, and the Corsair HS60 Pro
+- Best under $50: Razer Kraken X, and the Corsair HS60 Pro

 Things to consider when shopping for the best gaming headset